Chapter 89 - M.

 love-sick puppy expecting me to change your life,” that hurt me to hear.

-It’s almost like you’re possessed by this idea of revenge and aren’t thinking
+either.
+It’s almost like you’re possessed by this idea of revenge and aren’t

 “I didn’t ask you help me with this,” Destiny responds.